helena-charles/WDI_LDN_32_Project3/README.md

 ![image](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)
 # GA WDI-32 Project 3 - StarGazer

+**This group project is a work in progress, some bug fixes and styling is yet to be completed.**

 Set in teams of three we were given 7 days to create a MEAN stack application using:
 - **M**ongo - For the database
 - **E**xpress - For the web-framework
-- **A**ngular - Angular(1) for the client-side framework
+- **A**ngular - Angular(1.6) for the client-side framework
 - **N**ode - For the server-side language**.

-Star Gazer is a web application built to create an easy and convenient way for stargazing enthusiasts and *laypeople* alike to discover celestial events and providing them with appropriate and scenic locations to view them from.
+Star Gazer is a web application built to create an easy and convenient way for stargazing enthusiasts and others alike to discover celestial events and providing them with appropriate and scenic locations to view them from.

 Using third-party APIs, the site displays events such as Meteor Showers and Astroids, with relevant information related to said event.
 It also hosts a database of appropriate locations to observe these events from as well as providing weather data to ensure that users can go out in the best conditions.

 Once registered, users are able to add comments, post their own events and locations, and favourite the ones they're most interested in.

-##### [Visit website](https://stargazerapp.herokuapp.com/) for best *viewing* experience (the application is not yet designed for mobile).
+##### [Visit website](https://stargazerapp.herokuapp.com/) for best viewing experience (the application is not yet designed for mobile).
 ---
 ###### MORE GENERAL INFO HERE